pratkpranav/Popcorn_Shared_Memory_Messaging_Layer/README.md

 2. After starting the server on host, Then start both the VMs with these command added to the initial command: -device ivshmem-doorbell,chardev=ivshmem -chardev socket,path=/tmp/ivshmem_socket,id=ivshmem (Do not leave space after or before equalto sign)
 3. Now, go to the msg_layer folder on the VMs.
 4. Add the files final_arm.c final_x86.c to ARM X86 VMs respectively.
-5. Now, change the socket.c to final_arm.c and final_x86.c respectively.
+5. Now, change the socket.c to final_arm.c and final_x86.c in Makefile.
-6. make the file
+6. run make
+7. insmod msg_Socket.ko

+(could tweak parameters here)
 INFO:
 NUM_MSG: number of demo message you want to send.
-NUMBER_OF_HANDLES: number of handles(number of message to be sent at a time).
+NUMBER_OF_HANDLES: number of handles(maximum number of messages to be sent at a time).

 CURRENT PROBLEM:
 Unable to rmmod the module.